-The Company has established a whistle-blowing policy and system that provides clearly defined channels and procedures for employees to report any misconduct, including suspected frauds, corruptions and unethical practices.
+The Company has established a whistle-blowing policy and system that provides clearly defined channels and procedures for employees, or other interested parties in the Company, to report any misconduct, including suspected frauds, corruption and unethical practices relating to the Company or its officers.

 The reports will be reviewed and acted upon by either the AC & RMC or the Exco and kept strictly confidential to protect the identities of the whistle-blowers.
-The IAD will also conduct an independent investigation of each case and report these investigations to the AC & RMC on a quarterly basis.
+Complaints and feedback can be sent via a dedicated email at info.wb@simp.co.id.
+All correspondences are documented, followed up and treated with strict confidentiality by the IAD.